How long is the entire Ohio to Erie Trail?

 The OTET is still changing as more and more trail segments replace street routes.
-In early 2016 a major change took place in Columbus when Bike Route 1/OTET now goes into downtown on a connector path from the Scioto River Trail and then north on the Alum Creek Greenway Trail.
-This will remove the long time Olentangy Trail from the OTET Route and eliminated several miles of street travel.
+In early 2016 a major change took place in Columbus when Bike Route 1/OTET now goes into downtown on a connector path from the Lower Scioto River Greenway Trail and then north on the Alum Creek Greenway Trail.
+This removed the long time Olentangy Trail from the OTET Route and eliminated several miles of street travel.
 Also, in Knox County-Mt.
-Vernon a rail crossing stood in the way of completing the trail segments there and that has now opened for travelers eliminating all street travel in Mount Vernon.
-In Holmes County just north of the Bridge of Dreams on the Mohican Valley Trail (paved 10-2015), a paved eight-mile connection between Route 62 and Glenmont is scheduled to be completed in the spring of 2016 all but eliminating travel on Route 62.
+Vernon a rail crossing stood in the way of completing the trail segments there and that opened for travelers eliminating all street travel in Mount Vernon.
+In Holmes County just north of the Bridge of Dreams on the Mohican Valley Trail (paved 10-2015), a paved eight-mile connection between Route 62 and Glenmont was completed in 2017 all but eliminating travel on Route 62.

-How can I order the maps?
-When you order our map set, you should receive it in less than 2 weeks by USPS.
-Map sets are $10.00 plus tax if you are an Ohio resident.
+How can I order the OTET Tour Guides?
+When you order our Tour Guide, you should receive it in less than 1 week by USPS.
+Map sets are $15.00 plus $2 shipping and tax if you are an Ohio resident.
 NOTE: if the maps are shipped out of Ohio, there is NO SALES TAX.
-Sales tax on Ohio map orders is $.75 each.
+Sales tax on Ohio map orders is $1.13 each.
+Total for in Ohio is $18.13 and out of Ohio is $17.
 Click here to visit our Shop page

 What is the surface of the Trail?

 Most of the current Trail is hard surface known popularly as “asphalt”.
 Some sections are concrete.
 A few sections remain as well packed crushed limestone and some are hard-packed dirt.
 All are navigable by bicycle.
 Our recommendation is that regular bicycle touring or road tires are fine on the OTET, but you may find skinny racing-type tires may not be satisfactory in some areas.